|Time Commitment Requirements|

 - Anticipate/discuss risks to CAP related to the complaint process on an ongoing basis and take steps to mitigate/anticipate risk when necessary.

-- Elevate accreditation program issues to the Commission on Laboratory Accreditation.
+- Elevate accreditation program issues to the Council on Accreditation.

 Expertise or Experience